mattfreeman-london/CV/README.md

 - [Raspberry Pi Security Sensor](https://github.com/mattfreeman-london/RPI-Security-Sensor).
 Final project at Makers, using Python on a Raspberry Pi, motion sensor and camera to capture images and host them on a remote website.
 A notification is also sent via IFTTT to a Slack channel.
 - [AceOfBaseBook](https://github.com/mattfreeman-london/acebook-AceofBaseBook) - social media site, based on Facebook.
 - [AirCouch](https://github.com/mattfreeman-london/acebook-AceofBaseBook) - holiday booking site, based on AirBnb.
-- [Wild Shape Helper](https://github.com/mattfreeman-london/Pathfinder2e-Wild_Shape) - A JavaScript app, to assist Pathfinder 2nd Edition players with the Wild Shape rules.
-I’m a big fan of tabletop games!
+- [JavaScript practice](https://github.com/mattfreeman-london/javascript-practice) - I've been working heavily on getting my JavaScript up to speed, and all the collected mini-projects I've done are collected here

 ## Education & Experience